Skip to main content

 A few things next.

-Streaming responses on long-running tools.
-Some operations, particularly suggestions, take a few seconds because they invoke generative models.
-We'll surface progress more clearly, especially in clients that support streaming.
+Faster responses on AI suggestions.
+Suggestion tools take a few seconds because they invoke generative models.
+We'll surface progress more clearly as they run.

-Webhook subscriptions and proactive nudges.
+Proactive nudges.
 Today the AI acts only when you talk to it.
-A future version will let your client subscribe to events ("notify me when a milestone falls behind pace") so it can surface things proactively.
+A future version will let your client flag things proactively — for example, surfacing a milestone that's falling behind before you have to notice it yourself.

 Pro-tier MCP features.
 Some heavier AI tools, deeper history, and bulk operations will move to Pro over time.
 The base read/write surface will remain on every plan because the connection itself is part of the product.